Clint Jenkins

 Clinton L. Jenkins is an American politician.
-A Democrat, he is a member of the Virginia House of Delegates, representing the 76th district since 2020.
+A Democrat, he was a member of the Virginia House of Delegates, representing the 76th district from 2020 to 2024.

 Biography

 A native of the district, Jenkins was raised in Suffolk, Virginia.
 He is an army veteran, manages a real estate company, and is the chairman of the Democratic party for Virginia's 3rd congressional district.

 Political career

 2019

 In the 2019 Virginia House of Delegates election, Jenkins challenged incumbent Republican Chris Jones, a pharmacist and chairman of the House Appropriations committee who had represented the district since 1998.
 Redistricting in 2019 shifted the demographics of the district, causing a Democratic majority.
 Both candidates ran unopposed in their primaries.
 Jenkins won with 56.3% of the vote.

 2020

 Jenkins was an elector for Joe Biden and Kamala Harris in Virginia’s 2020 election for U.S. president.

 2021

-In the 2021 Virginia House of Delegates election, Jenkins won reelection, defeating Republican Michael Dillender and Independent Craig Warren with 53.3% of the vote.
+In the 2021 Virginia House of Delegates election, Jenkins won re-election, defeating Republican Michael Dillender and Independent Craig Warren with 53.3% of the vote.